 Even more surprising, both heterosexuals and other LGBTQ people hold these biases.
-Yes, despite all the progress of the LGBTQ community, bisexuals are still misunderstood and mistreated by their peers.
-This feeling of being rejected by their own community contributes to the high rates of mental health issues among bisexuals.
+Despite all the progress of the LGBTQ community, bisexuals are still misunderstood and mistreated by their peers.
+This feeling of being rejected by their community contributes to the high rates of mental health issues among bisexuals.
+Given the link between mental health challenges and substance abuse, it’s not surprising that bisexuals are at a higher risk of substance abuse.

 What Factors Cause Bisexual Substance Abuse?

 There are many explanations behind the high rates of substance abuse amongst bisexuals.
 These include minority stress, discrimination, and homo/biphobia.
-While the influences might be similar, the form they take amongst bisexuals is unique and thus deserve special attention.
+While the influences might be similar, the forms they take amongst bisexuals are unique and thus deserve special attention.

 Bisexuals are particularly vulnerable when it comes to minority stress.
 For starters, pervasive stereotypes and negative attitudes about bisexuality are present among heterosexuals, lesbians, and gay men.
 This results in a “double stigma” that helps explain the high rates of depression and anxiety in the bisexual population.